Order of Merit of the Principality of Liechtenstein

 The Order of Merit of the Principality of Liechtenstein (Fürstlich liechtensteinischer Verdienstorden) is an order of merit of the Principality of Liechtenstein that is awarded for services rendered to the principality.
-Prince Franz I founded the Order of Merit of the Principality of Liechtenstein on 22 July 1937 (on the anniversary of his marriage).
+Franz I, Prince of Liechtenstein founded the Order of Merit of the Principality of Liechtenstein on 22 July 1937 (on the anniversary of his marriage).

 Grades of the Order

-There order is presented in six grades of two ranks of Knight and Dame, depending on the criteria of the recipient.
+The order is presented in six grades of two ranks of Knight and Dame, depending on the criteria of the recipient.